Project 21900 icebreaker: Project 21900M2

-In April 2019, Rosmorport contracted Vympel Design Bureau to develop a new 18-megawatt icebreaker concept based on the previous Project 21900M design.
-The new icebreaker, named Project 21900M2, would feature selective catalytic reduction (SCR) units and scrubbers to reduce nitrogen oxide (NOx) and sulfur oxide (SOx) emissions, respectively, as well as meet the requirements of the International Code for Ships Operating in Polar Waters (Polar Code).
+In April 2019, Rosmorport contracted Vympel Design Bureau to develop a new 18-megawatt diesel-electric icebreaker concept, Project 21900M2, based on the previous Project 21900M design.
+Two new icebreakers were planned to be built under the Comprehensive Plan for the Modernization and Expansion of the Main Infrastructure for the period until 2024.

-In August 2019, Rosmorport opened a RUB 7,549,241,400 (about 100 million euro) tender for the construction of a 18-megawatt icebreaker to ensure year-round operation of the Russian Far East.
+In August 2019, Rosmorport opened a RUB 7,549,241,400 tender for the construction of a 18-megawatt icebreaker to ensure year-round operation of the Russian Far East.
 According to the tender, the new icebreaker would be delivered by 30 September 2024.
 On 5 September 2019, it was announced that the contract was awarded to the Otradnoye-based Pella Shipyard which was the only bidder.
 However, construction of the vessel has been subcontracted to Pella Sietas in Hamburg, Germany, for which the 100 million euro order is the biggest single contract in the company history.
 The keel of the vessel was laid on 29 October 2020.
 However, due to the financial difficulties of the shipyard, construction had reportedly not progressed since early 2021, and in July 2021 the shipyard filed for insolvency.